 The modify-from-same-link access permission

-The modify-from-same-link access permission is a unique permission that allows a user to create and modify events on the sub-calendar, but only from their own calendar link.
-They can see other events on the calendar, but not modify them.
+The modify-from-same-link access permission is a unique permission that allows a user to modify events that are created by themselves on the calendar using the same link.
+They can see events created by other users but not modify them.

 What the modify-from-same-link permission means: